-Can you prove that another writer had access to your song, if your song has never been published?
+Yes, but how can you prove that another writer had access to your song, if your song has never been published?

-If you have promoted the song, you can always prove access if you kept some acceptable record of where you sent the demo.
-Many songwriters ask us why is it that on the ISA Song Promotion Sheets, there are Certificates of Posting printed on each sheet.
+Well of course, if you have promoted the song, you can always prove access if you have kept same acceptable record of where you have sent the demo.
+Now many songwriters ask us why is it that on the ISA Song Promotion Sheets, there are Certificates of Posting printed on each sheet.
 They point out that the Post Office does not compensate you for any item lost in the post if all you have is a Certificate of Posting.
 The answer is that we do not print those Certificates of Posting for compensation purposes but for purposes of protection.
-Take a situation where you send your song to the Rip-off Music Company who reject it, but three years later publish a song very similar to yours.
+Take a situation where you send your song to the Rip-off Music Company who reject it, but three years later, publish a song very similar to yours.
 Then if you can show that the similarity exists between their song and a song copyrighted by you some years earlier, and if you can produce your Certificate of Posting to prove that you sent them that song on a date some years prior to the plagiarism, then you certainly have a good case because you can prove both similarity and access.
 In other words, always obtain proof of posting, or proof of delivery, and keep the evidence.
 You never know when you will need it.